shivivats/shivivats.github.io/_projects/01-vis-a-vis.md

 ---
 name: Vis À Vis
-description: A 3D first-person atmospheric horror game, where the player has to navigate through an insane asylum while trying to make sense of the weird phenomena happening around them.
+description: A 3D first-person atmospheric horror game, where the player has to navigate through an insane asylum while trying to make sense of the strange phenomena happening around them.
 image: /assets/images/games/visavis/vis-a-vis-featured.jpg
 tools: [CPP, Unreal Engine, 3D]
 ---